Bobishe/network_simulation/README.md

 docker-compose up --build
 ```

-The frontend will be available at http://localhost:3000 and the backend at http://localhost:8000.
+The application is served through an Nginx reverse proxy at [http://localhost](http://localhost).
+All API requests are routed through `/api`, so the backend is reachable at [http://localhost/api](http://localhost/api) while the frontend is available at the root path.